baileyjadams/Simulating-the-Influence-of-Temperature-Variation-on-Allowable-Storage-Time-of-Shelled-Corn/README.md

 ![image](Example_Outputs_of_Dynamic_AST_Function/Input_Box_Example.PNG "Input Box Example")

-The proper abbreviations for a given month are as follows: Jan, Feb, Mar, Apr, May, Jun, Jul, Aug, Sep, Oct, Nov, or Dec.
+The proper abbreviations for a given month are as follows: Jan, Feb, Mar, Apr, May, Jun, Jul, Aug, Sep, Oct, Nov, & Dec.

 If the specified temperature trend and moisture content inputs are valid, then acceptance messages will automatically display at the command line as the function is simulating the dynamic AST response.